Amatrice

 Amatrice (/it/; Sabino: L'Amatrici) is a town and comune (municipality) in the province of Rieti, in the Italian region of Lazio, and the center of the food-agricultural area of Gran Sasso e Monti della Laga National Park.
 The town was devastated by a powerful earthquake on 24 August 2016.
-It is one of I Borghi più belli d'Italia ('The most beautiful villages of Italy').
+It was one of I Borghi più belli d'Italia ('The most beautiful villages of Italy').

 History

 Archaeological discoveries show a human presence in the area of Amatrice since prehistoric times, and the remains of Roman buildings and tombs have also been found.
 After the fall of the Western Roman Empire, the area became part of the Lombard Duchy of Spoleto, included in the comitatus of Ascoli.
 The town of Matrice is mentioned in the papers of the Farfa Abbey in 1012 as commanding the confluence of the Tronto and Castellano rivers.
 In the year 900 the pope was from Amatrice.